QuantStreet/Statistical-Arbitrage/README.md

 ### End to end development
 Still a very much work in progress with a lot of comments for changes.

+3.13.18 Update:
+I got some feedback on the write up and made the changes which pushed back the publishing but it is now up!

 3.08.18 Update:
 I'm working on a summary write up and I'm going to post it tomorrow.
 My results are highly impressive.